 What We Heard

-The feedback period is now over, thank you for providing your comments.
 We received 95 emails and 169 comments using the online feedback tool during the engagement period.
-The feedback was summarized into eight themes and then classified as either positive or negative.
+The feedback was summarized into eight themes and classified as either positive or negative.
 Below is a chart outlining the themes and comments by classification, followed by a summary of the main points heard for each theme.

-- The edge treatments on Benchlands Trail create hazardous conditions for people riding bicycles since they are required to share the driving lane with vehicles
+- The edge treatments (flex bollards) on Benchlands Trail create hazardous conditions for people riding bicycles since they are required to share the driving lane with vehicles

 - The addition of new crossings at the bike skills park and Settler's Way would accomodate desire lines and encourage use of the multi-use path

 - The addition of new crossings is not necessary, there are already enough in the corridor